wpXtreme/wpdk/index.md

 In the method `includes`, you can include all *PHP* files used by your class, through *PHP* directives `include`, `require`, `require_once`, ecc.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

     public static function includes() {
-        // Includes all your class file here.
+        /* Includes all your class file here. */

-        // Core
+        /* Core. */
         require_once( 'classes/core/wpxtestplugin-config.php' );
     }